Rydez/kubepark/park/README.md

-# kubepark 🎢
+# park 🎢

-kubepark is the central service that orchestrates your entire amusement park simulation.
-This powerful management system:

-- Manages park operations and finances
+The park is the central service that orchestrates your entire amusement park simulation.
+This service manages park operations and finances, coordinates guest jobs, handles attraction registration and discovery, provides park-level logs and metrics, and controls park operating hours.

-- Coordinates guest jobs
-- Handles attraction registration and discovery
-- Provides comprehensive park metrics
-- Controls park operating hours
+## 🚀 Launch

+The park requires a deployment.
+No need to set a container command, we want the default one.
+You'll also need a service so that other components can make HTTP requests to the park deployment.

 ## 🔧 Configuration